-Proposals for additional hotel and holiday accommodation will be supported in appropriate locations, in particular in the Festival Hall /Red Lion area of the Town Centre, subject to compliance with other policies of the Plan and the East Hampshire District Local Plan: Joint Core Strategy
+Proposals for additional hotel and holiday accommodation will be supported in appropriate locations, in particular in the Festival Hall / Red Lion area of the town centre, subject to compliance with other policies of the Plan and the East Hampshire District Local Plan: Joint Core Strategy (JCS).

-Policy TP1 conforms with: NPPF paras 7,19,20,23 and 28.
-JCS Policies CP6 (Rural economy and enterprise), CP8 (Town and village facilities and services) and CP9 (Tourism).
+Policy TP1 conforms to: NPPF paragraphs 7,19,20,23 and 28.
+JCS Policies CP6 (Rural economy and enterprise), CP8 (Town and Village facilities and services) and CP9 (Tourism)